Mid-Gard/4G-5G_AGV/MQTT Protocol & QOS/QOS (Quality Of Service).md

-Sure, let's dive into Quality of Service (QoS) in detail and provide an easy-to-understand explanation along with an example.

 **Quality of Service (QoS)** is a concept used in various communication systems, including messaging protocols like MQTT, to define the level of reliability and delivery guarantees for messages sent from one point to another.
 QoS helps ensure that messages are delivered in a way that meets the specific requirements of the sender and receiver.